Organization and History

 Perhaps equally distinctively, the congregation of St. Peter’s was from the very beginning comprised of a broad cross-section of the townspeople of Rockland: business, shop, and fishing industry owners and managers along with workers and local farmers worshipped together.
 This shouldn’t be noteworthy since its is how Christianity is supposed to operate, but it is a welcome exception in the history of the Episcopal Church and makes St. Peter’s distinctive to this day.

 St. Peter’s has a long history of social activism, progressive inclusion, advocacy for justice, ecumenism, and appreciation for the spiritual enrichment of the visual arts.
 During Father Kenyon’s tenure, St. Peter’s developed good relationships with other denominations and the synagogue and a number of works of Christian art were added to the church.
 Over the years, these active partnership with the Jewish community and appreciation for the arts have been fostered.
 St. Peter’s has also developed a strong tie with the Native American community, incorporating aspects of their spirituality into liturgy and involvement on the Diocesan Committee on Indian Relations.

-With Rockland’s recent development as a premier art destination, a Gallery of the Spirit (link to this on the Worship Parent Page) was added to the sanctuary over ten years ago.
+With Rockland’s recent development as a premier art destination, a Gallery of the Spirit was added to the sanctuary over ten years ago.

 The parish has long supported women in ministry, being among the first Episcopal churches to incorporate women into the Vestry and to embrace male and female lay and ordained ministers during worship St. Peter’s was the first parish in the Midcoast to celebrate same-sex marriages.